catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  | tenant_id             | 0cb6b9b744594a619b0b7340f424858b                                                |
  +-----------------------+---------------------------------------------------------------------------------+

-We should now have a stack that looks something like this:
+You should now have a stack that looks something like this:

 .. image:: ../_static/vrrp-network.png
    :align: center